cornernote/minetest-megapack/mods/item_drop/README.txt

 How to use the mod:
 Just install it an everything works.

+For developers:
+You dont have to use get_drops() anymore because of changes in the builtin files of minetest.

 License:
 Sourcecode: WTFPL (see below)
 Sound: WTFPL (see below)